../_images/Week_3.jpg

 Workshop: Institutional Review Process#

-Many research projects, especially in biomedical sciences will have an institutional review process for ethical and safety considerations.
-This includes reviews for human and animal research to make sure it’s done ethically and humanely, it also includes biological safety depending on the materials you’ll be working with, especially if it includes virus, bacteria, radiation and others.
+Many research projects, especially in biomedical sciences, will have an institutional review process for ethical and safety considerations.
+This includes reviews for human and animal research to make sure it’s done ethically and humanely; it also includes biological safety depending on the materials you will be working with, especially if it includes viruses, bacteria, radiation, etc.

-Understanding why these reviews are done, what the review boards are typically looking for, and the timelines and constraints can greatly reduce project planning frustration.
-It will also give you things to look for when joining a new project to ensure it’s one that you ethically want to be part of.
+Understanding why these reviews are needed, what the review boards are typically looking for, and the timelines and constraints of these reviews can greatly reduce project planning frustration.
+If you are joining a new project, this review will provide you with documentation you can read and assess if you ethically want to be part of this project.

 Key concepts#